OCHA-DAP/GlobalTropicalCycloneModel/analysis_fji/03_models/README.md

 In 05.0_combined_model.ipynb we aggregate damage at municipality level and display damage maps.

 In 05.1_combined_model_feature_importance.ipynb we calculate the feature_importance using the build-in feature from XGBoost for the model with LOOCV (mean values of imoportance per testing typhoon) and for some specific (and impactful) typhoons, like YASA and WINSTON.

+### Code 07: Combined model Philippies + Fiji + Vietnam datasets.

+In 07.0_combined_model_with_viet.ipynb we add Vietnam to the discussion.

+### Code 08: Combined model, different definition of population by grid

+In 08.0_combined_model_with_viet_new_bld_count.ipynb we changed the way of distribuiting buildings by grid: We use the urbal-rural index and some fixed quantities to estimates households by grid and we then distribute damage in the usual way.
+We see how our model responds to these changes and we compare it to the response of the model using the old way of counting buildings (HOTosm dataset).

+### Code 09: Combined model, different definition of population by grid (again)

+In 09.0_combined_model_with_viet_new_bld_count_using_pop.ipynb we add a new way of distribuiting buildings by grid.
+Here we use the census data (ArcGIS HUB dataset).
+We compare the performance of the model with the previous definitions of buildings per grid.

+In 09.1_combined_model_with_viet_new_bld_count_using_pop_plus_features.ipynb we use this cesus data to distribuiting damage at grid level AND we add more features (vulnerability features) to the discussion (IWI and Light-Index).

+### Code 10: Combined model, localized typhoons.

+We analyze the performance of the model when considering just geolocalized events for the Vietnam dataset.
+SPOILER: It's better to just include everything.

+### Code 11: Combined model, different weight ratios

+We use the combined model again (with the IWI feature) and iterate to different weight ratios.
+The idea is to find the best parameters that:

+-  Minimize the total RMSE
+-  Minimize the RMSE of the high-damage bin.

+### Code 12: Combined model, final features

+In 12.0_combined_model_final_features.ipynb we use and check the performance of the final model with all the features we have for the moment (10 features).